I Optimized My Sleep Routine Ruthlessly, Yet I Still Don't Recovery Fully From Sensory Overload.

 Why 65°F

 70°F is too high.
-My blanket is thick and heavy.
-The material resting on my skin increases my body temperature.
+My blanket is thick and heavy and the material resting on my skin increases my body temperature.
+Even with this in mind I still prefer to sleep with my shirt off to ensure I'm not sweating through the night to eliminate another potential energy drain factor.

 If my room is already hot, I'll switch to 60°F temporarily for that one night.